 These are just some of the ways that as celebrants we can help individuals and groups of people to add meaning to different stages and events in their lives.

 Photo by Matt Ethan Photography

 If this sounds like the kind of career path that you would love to go down and you are a black or brown person of colour who would not be able to consider a career as a celebrant without the funding provided by a bursary, check out what our bursary includes:

 - Training and certification as both a Celebrants Collective Wedding and Funeral Celebrant.
 (Please note that training as both doesn’t mean you have to practice as both.
-Each course is valued at 1200 Euros each.
+Each course is valued at 1100 pounds each.

 - Lifelong support for the duration of your celebrant career to help you navigate your career as a celebrant.